hduplooy/golist/README.md

 Extensions of the standard list functionality in go.

+See the examples folder for examples on how to use this.

 ## Current list of functions.

 **Back** returns the last element of list l or nil if the list is empty.